jbampton/Team/README.md

 - [The Real Beast](http://thebeast.me/about/) - Steak or Streak, ECC RAM Style :cancer:

+John has worked on a number of projects for me over the past three years.
+His contributions have been significant to the successful deployment of an enterprise document publishing system.
+His skills in XSLT, XSD and XML, Ruby and Python, combine with a design approach that results in compact and agile code.
+His "outside-the-box" solutions have also proven their worth with ongoing maintenance and support.

 ###Consultant, Leadership and Business Strategy :us: :older_man: :whale:

 - [Robert Scott](https://www.linkedin.com/in/robert-scott-26bb128) - Energy Beast